 If you have any issues accessing the service or with an application or desktop that you are using, there is some information that you can send us which will enable us to look into your problem.

 - The operating system of the computer that you are using

-- The version of Citrix Receiver that you have installed.
+- The version of Citrix Workspace app that you have installed.

-- Finding the Citrix Receiver version on Microsoft Windows
+- Finding the Citrix Workspace app version on Microsoft Windows

-To find this, right click the receiver icon in your system tray and select About or Advanced Preferences (this depends on the version that is currently installed)
+To find this, right click the Citrix Receiver icon in your Taskbar, and select About or Advanced Preferences (this depends on the version that is currently installed)

-orFinding the Citrix Receiver version on Apple Mac OSX
+or orFinding the Citrix Workspace app version on Apple Mac OSX

-The icon for Citrix Receiver should be on the command bar in the top right hand corner near the clock.
+The icon for the Citrix Workspace app should be on the command bar in the top right hand corner near the clock.

 Right click the icon and then select AboutFinding the Citrix Receiver version on Ubuntu

 Open the Ubuntu Software Centre.
 Select the down arrow to the right of Installed at the top and select the Unknown category.
 Select the Citrix Receiver for Linux.
 The version number is listed at the bottom of the page.